*Post updated January 24, 2017.

-The holiday season is the time of year when cooking and baking with our loved ones is a celebrated activity that creates warm, fuzzy (and delicious) lifelong memories.
-We went behind-the-scenes in Shipt team member Elizabeth’s own kitchen to make her late Nana’s beloved chocolate Coca-Cola Cake — a seasonal favorite for her and her family.
+Cake always comes to mind when celebrating with family and friends, though when it comes to chocolate cake do we really need a birthday to indulge?
+We went behind-the-scenes in Shipt team member Elizabeth’s own kitchen to make her late Nana’s beloved chocolate Coca-Cola Cake — a long-time favorite for her and her family.

 Elizabeth’s love of baking spans a lifetime, and she’s now passing it down to her 4-year-old daughter, Wyatt, who loves to bake as much as she does.
 “There’s something special about seeing my mom’s handwritten recipes in the cookbook she started for me when I graduated from college,” Elizabeth says.

-What makes the Coca-Cola so perfect for the holidays is that it’s festive and indulgent and also super easy to make.
+What makes the Coca-Cola so perfect is that it’s festive and indulgent and also super easy to make.
 Hint, hint: you don’t have to wait for the cake to cool to ice it.
 How awesome is that?

 This recipe is great for kids.
 Wyatt helps her mother pour ingredients, mix, and stir.
 “I tell her to stir 10 times, and she counts out loud so I know she’s getting everything mixed appropriately,” Elizabeth says, adding, “I love the undivided attention we give each other when we bake together.”